An Agentic Operationalization of DISARM for FIMI Investigation on Social Media: Discussion

 \subsection{{Limitations and future work}}

-While the agentic system excels at recognition of behavioral patterns, it is currently limited in capturing temporal synchronicity and nuanced linguistic shifts.
-Future work should focus on modeling temporal evolution to detect shifting campaign tactics and integrating multi-modal content analysis to distinguish between automated bots and human-operated trolls.
-Additionally, to further confirm the generalization of the method, the pipeline should be evaluated against a broader range of social media platforms and image-based influence campaigns.
+While the agentic system excels at recognizing behavioral patterns, it is currently limited in capturing temporal synchronicity and nuanced linguistic shifts.
+Future work should focus on modeling temporal evolution to detect and surface shifting campaign tactics, techniques, and procedures.
+To further increase the method’s generalizability, the pipeline should be evaluated across a broader range of social media platforms and FIMI datasets.
+Additionally, to increase its interpretive capacity beyond textual content and for context-dependent or specific settings (e.g., social media usage under kinetic conflict or occupation \cite{Wu2025DigitalFrontlines}), subsequent efforts will increase the grounding of AI agent workflow in human FIMI practitioners' operational context and expertise through a principled mixed methods approach as advocated by \cite{Lutz2026VisualIntegrity}.